 With cooler weather comes fall, and with fall comes the beginning of flu season.
-Protect your family now against this year’s flu virus and get vaccinated at one of our 60+ locations.
+Protect your family now against this year’s flu virus and get vaccinated at one of our 65+ locations.
 Most insurances cover the cost of the vaccination – so it’s FREE!
-If you are a self-pay patient, the flu shot is $30.
-No appointment is needed and most centers are open seven days a week.
+(If you are a self-pay patient, the standard dose for ages 6 months and older is $30, while the high-dose vaccine for seniors is $75 for self-pay patients).
+No appointment is needed, but online scheduling is available for your convenience, and most centers are open seven days a week.
 Click here to find a location near you.

 WHAT IS THE FLU?

 The flu is a contagious respiratory illness caused by influenza viruses that infect the nose, throat and lungs.
 The flu can cause mild to severe illness.
 The best way to prevent the flu is with an annual flu shot.

 WHAT TYPES OF FLU SHOTS ARE OFFERED?

 Our urgent care centers offer the Fluzone Standard Dose Quadrivalent – for ages 6 months and older.
 We also offer a flu shot for those 65 years and older, called Fluzone High-Dose Quadrivalent.

 Flu vaccination is recommended for everyone 6 months of age and older who have no medical contradictions.